hinell/readme-bolierplate/README.md

 Go back to the **[project description][d]**

-This bolierplate is created by Davronov Alexander at 24.5.2017 © All rights reserved.
+Copyright © 2017 Davronov Alexander